pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Writes a logical operator`:

 1. and
-2. not or
+2. not and
-3. negative greater equals than
+3. negative less equals than
-4. negative greater than
+4. negative less than
-5. less or equals than
+5. greater or equals than
-6. greater than
+6. less than

 **Português**